raspberrypilearning/sensehat-scratch-mp3-player/en/step_4.md

 set pixel x (pick random (0) to (7)) y (pick random (0) to (7)) to (pick random (-100000) to (100000)) ::extension
 ```
 --- /task ---

+--- task ---

+Test your code.
+Click the green flag.
+You should see your SenseHAT play the track and show the number on the LED display.

+--- /task ---